-Submission by the UK Independent Mechanism (UKIM: made up of the Equality and Human Rights Commission, the Scottish Human Rights Commission, the Northern Ireland Human Rights Commission and the Equality Commission for Northern Ireland) to inform the review of how the UK has met its responsibilities under the UN Convention of the Rights of Persons with Disabilities.
-It sets out 130 recommendations for change across 14 priority areas.
+The UK Independent Mechanism (UKIM) – made up of the Equality and Human Rights Commission, the Scottish Human Rights Commission, the Northern Ireland Human Rights Commission and the Equality Commission for Northern Ireland – provided a shadow report to the UN Committee on the Rights of Persons with Disabilities.
+We made 130 recommendations for change across 14 priority areas.